Blue badge scheme for disabled people and parking tickets

 Blue badge holders and parking

 Blue badge holders can park on single or double yellow lines for as long as they need to, unless there is a ban on loading and unloading.
-Badge holders can also park at parking meters on the street and at pay and display machines for free as long as they want to and in disabled parking bays.
+Badge holders can also park at parking meters on the street and at pay and display machines for free as long as they want to and in on-street disabled parking bays (the sign will have a blue wheelchair symbol).

 If the disabled person who has the badge isn’t in the car, you can’t get these extra permissions to park.